-This is where you get someone with a continuing cough who after well-meaning treatment ends up with asthma, controlled by drugs, and believing their cough has gone and their condition is under control.
+This is where you get someone with a continuing cough who after well-meaning treatment ends up with asthma which drugs control.
+They believe their cough has gone and their condition is under control.

 In reality, they need ongoing medication to prevent a worse condition – an asthmatic crisis – from occurring.
 I have found that such asthmatics sometimes catch superficial diseases, like coughs and colds, less often.
 If so, this supports the argument that their bodies have abandoned defence at the more superficial level.

-It does matter because when the disease-ridding process is confined to a deeper level (in other words, there is suppression), it has less options for getting healthy, and all of them are more risky.
+It matters because when the disease-ridding process is confined to a deeper level (in other words, there has been suppression), it has less options for getting healthy, and all of them are more risky.

 If the asthmatic can’t express or push out the disease to the outer safer levels, it can only turn inwards or sideways, adversely affecting other organs.

 When a patient receives a form of medicine that helps his body move the level of the illness to a less deep, less serious level, in our view he is being treated with good medicine.
 When the medicine moves the disease to a deeper level, it is likely to be bad medicine and to cause suppression.

 Recent research seems to confirm this.
 It seems that taking painkillers such as NSAIDS (non-steroidal anti-inflammatory drugs – examples are ibuprofen and aspirin) or acetaminophen (– paracetamol – brand name Panadol or Tylenol) and steroids disrupts your body’s natural defences so much that it turns your acute pain into a chronic pain.